 d.
 Minimal physical force (which includes low control options such as joint manipulation, pressure points and verbal directions) may be used to recover suspected narcotics from a suspect’s mouth.
 Force used shall not include any strikes or any type of force which restricts breathing or blood flow in the neck.

 a.
-Terry Stops (Investigative Detentions), Terry Frisks, and searches (to include consent searches) must be justified under the law.
-Officers must be able to provide the justification for any frisk(s) and/or search(es) conducted.
+Terry Stops (Investigative Detentions), Terry Frisks, and all other searches (including consent searches) must be justified under the law.
+Officers shall document the justification for any frisk(s) and/or search(es) conducted.

 b.
-Absent exigent circumstances, officers are responsible for knowing certain facts, to include: the name of the person encountered, as well as the probable cause which served as the basis for the officer’s actions.
+Absent exigent circumstances, officers are responsible for knowing certain facts, to include: the name of the person encountered, as well as the reasonable suspicion,probable cause or other circumstances which served as the basis for the officer’s actions.

 c.
 Documentation should be made via added remarks to the call in CAD (Computer Aided Dispatch) or by another method, unless a CAPRS report and supplement is required.

 i.
 Mobile Digital Computer (MDC) (10/05/16)

 aa.
 Officers shall document information related to the detention in the Clear Call Disposition/Comments screen of their MDC for the following types of calls: